bengebre/lambertfit/README.md

 - LambertFit uses two body propagation around the solar system barycenter.
 In my testing, solving for observation durations greater than 90 days or so starts to be limited by the fidelity of the orbit propagator.
 - LambertFit requires that you choose two observations (which I call endpoints) to solve around.
 By default these are the first and last observations.
 More than any other observations, the quality of the orbit LambertFit finds is dependent on how good these two endpoint observations are.
 The orbit is in a sense 'pinned' at these two endpoint observations and fit to the remaining observations.
-- LambertFit is **slow**.
+- LambertFit is **SLOW**.
 I'm essentially using the dumbest implementation of gradient descent possible right now.
 I'm optimistic that there is room for improvement here.

 ## Acknowledgements
 - LambertFit uses [Poliastro](https://github.com/poliastro/poliastro) for both orbit propagation and for Lambert solving ([Izzo, 2014](https://arxiv.org/abs/1403.2705)).
 It's an excellent astrodynamics package.